JDoYo/saveyourself/<SaveYourself>_SRS.md

 _(LINK TO UNITY GUIDELINES AS WELL AS APPLE/GOOGLE GUIDELINES?)_

    **2.**** Overall Description**

     **2.1**** Product Perspective**

 _&lt;Describe the context and origin of the product being specified in this SRS.
 For example, state whether this product is a follow-on member of a product family, a replacement for certain existing systems, or a new, self-contained product.
 If the SRS defines a component of a larger system, relate the requirements of the larger system to the functionality of this software and identify interfaces between the two.
 A simple diagram that shows the major components of the overall system, subsystem interconnections, and external interfaces can be helpful.&gt;_

+  The product specified in this document is a new, self-contained mobile game.
+It takes a gaming concept featured in previous games, and hopes to expand upon them with new features.

   **2.2**** Product Functions**

 _&lt;Summarize the major functions the product must perform or must let the user perform.
 Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
 Organize the functions to make them understandable to any reader of the SRS.
 A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.&gt;_

+  The following is a list of the basic requirements our mobile game must feature:
+  * The game must allow for multiple players to play rounds on a turn-by-turn basis.
+  * The game must allow the multiple rounds to be played by each player.
+  * The game must remember scores from previous rounds for each player.

   **2.3**** User Classes and Characteristics**